How to survive as a mother with 2 young children?, page 1

 There's a survival forum here on ATS with lots of good ideas to get you started.
 There's also a lot of females that can give first hand experience in survival information: what works, what doesn't, etc. Don't think of yourself as handicapped because you're a female with kids.

-reply posted on 15-2-2008 @ 11:38 AM by reluctantpawn
+posted on Feb, 15 2008 @ 11:38 AM

 Great post.
 I to think that you should learn an indispinsable skill.
 Teach you children to be quiet, it is extremely important, especially if there are those prowling about that would do you harm.
 Teach them to follow orders the first time without question.
 This may very well save yours and there lives.
 If they are arguing about a request or demand it might get all of you killed.
-It is very tough but they need to learn. {As an aside note.
+It is very tough but they need to learn.
+[As an aside note.
 Someone once complimented me on how well my children listened when I said it was time to go.
 I told them that they all had to left somewhere at least twice before they understood I was serious.
 By the way they were left at either our church or family where I knew that they would be safe.]
 You will need to get serious with this.
 Teach them at an early age to be self sufficient.
 It is already there that they want to do for themselves, let them as much as possible.
 They will learn to get their shoes on the right feet soon enough.
 Remember that in the earlier years of our country children were responsible for much more than now.
 Teach them the proper way to fend for themselves.
 Always be positive when they fail!
 If they are wanting to try something let them as much as is safely possible and never say "I told you, you can't do that" Give them lots of love and nurture and they will begin to amaze you at what they can do.
 Start early on survival skill.
 This may be as common as not being afraid to be alone in the dark to fire starting to shelter building.
 I am sure there are other things I have left out., but there are many god posters here that are more knowledgable and eloquent than I.

 Respectfully